werywjw/SEP-CVDL/README.md

 ```

 ## How to run the script to get the CSV file of classification scores?
-Note that please change the **filepath** to the image folder that you would like to try. 😄
+Please change the **filepath** to the image folder that you would like to try. 😄

 - Option 1️⃣: Run the following command:
 ```